I'm just a little hoarse, but I'll make the most of it as we're doing Open Line Friday on Wednesday today.

 The only reason to endorse Obama is race.

-I don't think Powell thinks he could get away with not endorsing Obama because the Republicans nominated the exact candidate and had the exact campaign other than Sarah Palin that uh that Colin Powell advocated.
+I don't think Powell thinks he could get away with not endorsing Obama because the Republicans nominated the exact candidate and had the exact campaign other than Sarah Palin that Colin Powell advocated.

 So I don't care.